Planetary computing for data-driven environmental policy-making: Scoping planetary computing

-Both platforms score well on the E2E capabilities, but less so on the non-technical requirements.
+Google's Earth Engine (GEE)~\cite{gorelick_google_2017} and Microsoft's Planetary Computer (MPC)~\cite{mpc} both provide a cloud-based end-to-end solution targeted at ecologists.
+These platforms already ingest and make available popular satellite imagery, provide ways to interactively explore existing datasets, and make it easy to process the data using familiar languages such as Python and JavaScript, whilst hiding the computation complexity of scaling your algorithm.
+The two platforms differ in their approach, with GEE focusing on ease-of-use through its own proprietary UI and libraries, and MPC focusing on providing an open platform on which to run existing tooling at scale.
+Both platforms score well on E2E capabilities, but less so on the non-technical requirements.
 Access to both is on a request basis with no guarantee of access, and therefore no guarantee that any work can be reproduced.
 Code written for GEE will not run directly on other platforms, also hampering reproducibility compared to MPC's more open stance.
 Conversely, MPC exposes systems concerns to its users in a far greater way than GEE, which uses its own frameworks to abstract memory and parallelism.
 Neither system supports traceability and explainability while protecting private data.